 Sunglasses

 There is a 100% chance everyone that can wear sunglasses will need them.
-If your kids will keep them on, sunglasses will help with eye strain.
-Hollywood Studios does not have that much shade, you will be blinded by the concrete and sun.
+Hollywood Studios doesn’t have that much shade, you will be blinded by the concrete and sun.
+If your kids will keep them on, sunglasses will help a lot with eye strain.

 Children’s Tylenol or Ibuprofen

-Whether it’s earaches from the plane or leg and foot pain from walking, it’s always a good idea to have some pain medicine with you for the little ones at all times.
+Whether it’s earaches from the plane or leg and foot pain from walking, it’s always a good idea to have some pain medicine with you to help relieve those unexpected pains and strains.

 Medicines and Prescriptions

-Don’t forget any other prescriptions or medicines such as ear drops, allergy medicines, and even eye drops.
+Don’t forget any other prescriptions or medicines such as ear drops, allergy medicine, and even eye drops.
 You know your child and what they struggle with and will need.
-Make sure to make a packing list and be very specific on what you cannot forget.
+Make sure to have a packing list and be very specific on what you absolutely cannot forget.

 Sun Hat